-- a) Sustainability of best practice within an ever-changing school environment - b) Maintain and further strengthen our Professional Learning Community (our culture) - c) Focus on the impact of our teaching and learning
+- Sustainability of best practice within an ever-changing school environment - Maintain and further strengthen our Professional Learning Community (our culture) introducing the initiative of Collaborative Coaching - Focus on the impact of our teaching and learning

 Our Professional Learning Community approach continued to strengthen through research-based targeted initiatives aimed at improving teacher impact and student outcomes.
-These included Teaching Sprints, Instructional Walks and Talks, Numeracy and Literacy Collaborative Analysis of Student Learning (CASL) Meetings and Co-Teaching cycles.
+These included Instructional Walks and Talks, Numeracy and Literacy Collaborative Analysis of Student Learning (CASL) Meetings and Co-Teaching cycles.